 • Pop over to the Welcome Centre and drop anything you don’t need off at the Bag & Coat Check.

 • After you’ve received your volunteer t-shirt, feel free to stop by the Folk-It Up space to personalize your tee.

 • Stop by Festival Kitchen for your complementary meal so that you’re not working on an empty stomach.

 • Meet up with your Crew Leader and the rest of your team and put your best face forward!

 Step 6: Get some closure

-• Attend our Volunteer Appreciation Party on Thursday, September 24 @ 9 PM to midnight and revel in all the good times had at this year’s festival.
+• Attend our Volunteer Appreciation Party (Date and Time TBA!) and revel in all the good times had at this year’s festival.

 Step 7: Repeat next year!

 Lansdowne is in a fairly central location and is very accessible to the public, so getting down to the festival should be a breeze!